VicariusInc/vRx-Public-Resources/vicarius-Reports-Dashboard/README.md

   sudo docker service ls
   ```

-By following these steps, you should be able to successfully install and configure Metabase with your VicariusVrxReports Dashboard on an Ubuntu Server system.
+By following these steps, you will have successfully instaledl and configure Metabase as your vAnalyzer Dashboard on an Ubuntu Server system.

 ## Updating vAnalyzer

 This process updates the `app` and `appdb` containers.
 ** Note: Any additional reports or custom reports will be over written by this process **

 #### Step 1: Download and Unzip the File